JoshuaWise/search-drive/README.md

 ```

 ## Limitations
-`search-drive` only looks within the filesystem device of the processes' **current working directory**.
+`search-drive` only looks within the **filesystem device** of the processes' current working directory.
 Do not change the current working directory after you invoke this function, before the callback is invoked.